bazelbuild/bazel/CODEBASE.md

 1.  `AspectClass` is the implementation of the aspect.
-It can be either in Java (in which case it's a subclass) or in Starlark (in which case it's an instance of `SkylarkAspectClass`).
+It can be either in Java (in which case it's a subclass) or in Starlark (in which case it's an instance of `StarlarkAspectClass`).
 It's analogous to `RuleConfiguredTargetFactory`.
 2.  `AspectDefinition` is the definition of the aspect; it includes the providers it requires, the providers it provides and contains a reference to